-In HR nobody hires you to be yourself.
+In HR, nobody hires you to be yourself.
 Act like others, think like others, and use your integrity and intuition in making decisions.
-Acknowledging that might result in deeper respect.
+Acknowledging that might result in more profound respect.
 For oneself, for the client, for the consultant, for the manager, for the people, and for the organization.
-And, as an important distinction to what is stated at the end of the embedded video, “treating others like you expect to be treated” is not respect, but lack of respect, because it claims that others have the same expectations or value the same things as you do in an organization.
-An HR person’s work is very particular, compared to all other fields.
+And, as an essential distinction to what is stated at the end of the embedded video, “treating others like you expect to be treated” is not respect, but a lack of care, because it claims that others have the exact expectations or value the same things as you do in an organization.
+An HR person’s work is very particular compared to all other fields.
 HR people (should) know better.

 “Ethics means making decisions that represent what you stand for.”
 (Alysa Lambert, Indiana University Southeast, Ethics course)

 What I’m emphasizing here are values.
-Before training people on ethics, it’s best to know their values.
+Before training people on ethics, it’s best to know their importance.
 And not in general.
 But especially in HR.
-That is where the real changes have an impact.
-Of course, I can’t expect that to happen from participating in an academic program, but I’m talking about training.
+That is where the fundamental changes have an impact.
+Of course, I can’t expect that from participating in an academic program, but I’m talking about training.
 Now, you can find information everywhere.
-You can sell at best, filtered information.
+You can sell, at best, filtered data.
 But no intelligent person buys information anymore, in training.
-You can find that in books.
+You can see that in books.
 Values development, on the other hand, is something much more worthwhile.

 PS: To have a first glance at ethics in the USA, the country of HR, you should check out this study [en, html].